• Skip to main content

 Instructions

-• In a large pan melt 1 tablespoon of butter and fry the mushrooms with the seasoning over a fairly high heat until all the moisture has been absorbed (about 6 minutes).
-Set aside to cool for a few minutes.
+• Cook mushrooms: In a large non-stick pan heat 1 tablespoon of oil, add the mushrooms and cook over a fairly high heat until lightly browned and all the moisture has been absorbed (about 6 minutes).
+Don't stir too much to allow the mushrooms to brown.
+(Use the same pan to precook the chicken later).

-• Cut each chicken breast lengthways at a slight angle and cut a pocket into the side of each chicken piece being careful not to cut through the opposite side.
-Set aside.
+• Cut chicken: Using a sharp knife cut a pocket into the side of each chicken breast (starting from the thickest part) about ¾ of the way through (as far as you can) being careful not to cut through the opposite side.

 Notes